 Opening its doors all the way back in 1917, and having survived the country’s period of nationalisation, the Bank’s reputation and recognisability is undoubted on a global scale, but while its international pedigree continues to flourish, it is the local elements of its strategy that continue to make the biggest difference.

-“The name we are constantly referred to as is the ’pioneer bank’,” affirms the Company’s Chief Executive Officer, Sanjay Rughani.
+“The name we are constantly referred to as is the ’pioneer bank’,” affirms the Chief Executive Officer of Standard Chartered Tanzania, Sanjay Rughani.
 “The Bank has been renowned for the amount of firsts it has introduced in the country, including the first ATM machine which we were requested to have preserved at the national museum, and the first electronic Visa credit card.

 “We were also the first to introduce web services and online banking, as well as a more high-end product in terms of our priority banking proposition.”